 Welcome to the Health Commons in the Cedar-Riverside neighborhood website!
 We are a drop-in center that is dedicated to serving those in the Cedar-Riverside area with a focus on healthy individuals and community.
 Our services are free of charge and open to everyone.
 We are committed to service based on respect, relationship, and collaboration that connects health and hope for all participants.
-Our partnership represents a collaborative effort between Augsburg College Department of Nursing, Fairview Health Services, and the East Africa Health Project.
+Our partnership represents a collaborative effort between Augsburg College Department of Nursing, University of Minnesota Medical Center – Fairview, and the East Africa Health Project.
 The majority of our current funding is provided through a grant from UCare.

 Our mission is to provide simple supplies needed for health, to make connections to new ideas, to link individuals and resources in the community, and to make connections to each other.
 Our nursing practice at the Health Commons is founded on hospitality and relationship development that leads to transcultural understanding and health benefits for all participants.